qualityshepherd/brine/posts/southern_coast.md

 - **Gavric the Silent** `Assassin, Mute, Watching`
 - **Lady Vale** `Noble, Beautiful, Mad` - ate her entire family at a feast
 - **Brother Ash** `Monk, Burnt, Faithful` - fire cleanses sin
-- **The Twins** `Connected, Amplifying, Dangerous` - are kept in separate wings
+- **The Twins** `Telepathic, Nihilistic, Dangerous` - are kept in separate wings

 **0306 Resin Grove** Trees bleed a luminescent amber resin into carefully placed glass catches—bathing the grove with soft amber light.
-The resin is of great value to alchemists and night travelers.
+The resin is of great value to alchemists and night travelers (20s/oz).

 **0307 Border Lands** Sand and forest mingle uneasily.
 Fae and Dustfolk are both touched by mysticism but share little else.
 A massive tree straddles the border, its branches heavy with trinkets from both peoples—silver threads, carved stones, glowing talismans.
 A single fae and a single nomad stand watch, motionless.
 Each tracking the other's breath, neither blinking.
 Replacements come at precise intervals; to falter means surrender.